-Pop the memory card out of your camera or smartphone and put it into the TV’s SD card reader.
-For phones, you’ll need a microSD-to-SD card adapter, like the one from SanDisk ($3.49 on Amazon).
+Many old TVs have an SD card reader.
+Pop the memory card out of your camera or Android phone and put it into the TV’s SD card reader.
+For phones, you’ll need a microSD-to-SD card adapter, like the SanDisk MicroSD MicroSDHC to SD SDHC Adapter that is available on Amazon for under $5.
 For most TVs, inserting an SD card will launch the photo viewer.

 5. Use a USB cable or flash drive.

-As you can see, it's there's no reason to make everyone crowd around a tiny display when it's so easy to share pictures on your big-screen TV.
+As you can see, there's no reason to make everyone crowd around a tiny display when it's so easy to share pictures on your big-screen TV.